 Place it on a new line, do not use quotation marks, single space the quote, and indent it.
 If a quote contains a quote, then ‘use single marks’ to show its beginning and end.
 If you add a bit of text, [use square brackets] like this.
 To leave out a little text, replace it with an ellipsis . . . like this.
 The citation comes at the end of a block quote, like this.
 (Chau 2017, 335)

-Dan Chen says that "‘pizza is best cold’ but [it] is most often eaten hot,” yet many would argue that pizza is delicious either way (2002, 79).

 Paraphrase

 According to CMOS, location indicators are required when paraphrasing and quoting (15.23).
 For text sources, use page numbers or short descriptions.
 For video or audio sources, use a time stamp or short description.
 For parenthetical citations containing more than one source, separate each one with a semicolon (15.30).